intershop/intershop-pwa/docs/concepts/hybrid-approach.md

 ### Docker Compose for PWA/NGINX

-Alternatively the PWA and NGINX can be started with `docker compose` as well.
+Alternatively, the PWA and NGINX can also be started with `docker compose`.

 ```yaml
 # save this to a file named 'docker-compose_hybrid.yml' and run it with: